hodcroftlab/evd68-converter/README.md

 ## 🔍 Features

-- Enter a **nucleotide position** to view the corresponding gene and amino acid in both annotations.
+- Enter a **Nucleotide Position** to view the corresponding gene and amino acid in both annotations.
-- Enter a **Fermon (GenBank)** gene and amino acid to see the corrected annotation.
+- Enter a **Fermon (GenBank)** gene and amino acid to see the corrected annotation and nucleotide position.
-- Enter a **Corrected (Fermon.2)** gene and amino acid to find the original Fermon position.
+- Enter a **Fermon (Corrected)** gene and amino acid to find the original Fermon position and nucleotide position.
 - Visualize changes caused by the VP1/VP3 shift.

 ## 🚀 How to Use